 The DirecTV Stream service is a live streaming service comparable to YouTube TV, Hulu Live and Fubo TV.
 For cord cutters, it’s a good replacement to cable (Xfinity) or satellite (Dish, DirecTV) television, especially after their double-digit price increases for 2023.
+DirecTV stream offers the exact same channels at Satellite for less money with no contracts.
 Plus, if you love watching our Colorado regional sports teams, it might be the best option for you.
 Learn the pros, cons and best way to watch the DirecTV Stream service.

 How to watch DirecTV Stream

 - Channel coverage.
 DirecTV Stream includes local channels (ex.
 ABC, CBS, FOX, NBC) plus other cable channels (ex.
-ESPN, FOX NEWS, CNBC, History, USA, and HGTV).
-In total, $74.99 gets you about 100 channels.
+ESPN, FOX NEWS, MSNBC, History, USA, and HGTV).
+In total, $79.99 gets you about 100 channels.
 Options are available to pay more for more channels up to ~150 channels.

 - Internet requirements.
 DirecTV Stream requires at least 50 MBPS Internet (Wi-Fi or Ethernet).
 At a minimum, we recommend upgrading your Wi-Fi network to Wi-Fi 6.
 The monthly cost of internet can be reduced by having your own whole-home mesh wi-fi network as well.